One Day Winter Skills Courses

 Gift vouchers for our group courses and private masterclasses are now available.
 Perfect presents for those looking for a true Lake District adventure!

-We provide all the technical gear for the day, but you are expected to have your own personal clothing and equipment.
+We can provide all the technical gear for the day, but you are expected to have your own personal clothing and equipment.
 You will need*:

 - Full waterproofs (including trousers and gaiters)